National Athletic Trainers' Association

-With the new AMS in place, they wanted a seamless way for their members to navigate from site to site without requiring them to login multiple times.
+With the new AMS in place, NATA wanted a seamless way for their members to navigate from site to site without requiring them to login multiple times.
 Nimble AMS includes a membership dashboard that allows users to update their personal information and links to the various website properties.
 The integration requirements included pulling personal information from the membership dashboard via an API into fields on the Drupal user profiles.

 Nimble AMS Integration Features